Writing about myself and my journey is a dangerous endeavor.

 I grew up in a musical family and extended family.
 Music entered my life the day my parents brought me home from the hospital.
 When it was time to put me down for a nap or for the night, Mom put a stack of classical music records on the stereo and let them play.

 Growing up, extended family gatherings always included the singing of grace before a meal, and if we gathered for a birthday, we sang “Happy Birthday” after grace.
-Many of my extended family have been, and still are, involved in music in some way.
+Many of my extended family have been, and still are, involved in music, and the music industry, in some way.

 When I entered third grade, my mother felt I needed an instrumental outlet.
 Piano playing was a common denominator in my immediate and extended family, and my mother held the philosophy that, if I ever wanted to play another instrument, the piano supplied versatile music instruction that could be transferred to any other instrument.
 So, I learned to play the piano, and when the school district instituted the program “Music in our Schools,” I took up the violin (in fifth grade).
 I played in orchestra through college, and later with Rock Valley College Community Orchestra in Rockford, Illinois.
 When we first moved to Tennessee, I began playing with the Spring Hill Orchestra, but COVID put us on hiatus in March 2019.